andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 The datatype None represents the absence of a value or a "null" value.
 It is often used to indicate that a variable or function does not have any value.
 None can be used as a placeholder, for example when defining a variable before its actual value is known.
 Having `None` is not an error it is just saying that there is no value/the value is nothing.

-For example, if you try to get a variable value or list element that does not exist, you will get a error message.
+For example, if you try to get a variable value or list element that does not exist, you will get an error message.
 But storing/printing the value returned from a function that returns nothing is not an error, it just has the value `None`.

 ```python
 x = print() # The print function does not return anything